The Best Self-Tanners for Bronzing Your Body

 Viva Liberata pHenomenal 2-3 Week Tan Mousse

-Exfoliate, but don't moisturize before using a tanning mitt to apply this cream in circular movements to the face and body.
-Wait 4 hours before rinsing off to reveal a natural-looking tan that lasts for weeks.
+Exfoliate but don't moisturize before using a tanning mitt to apply this cream in circular movements to the face and body.
+Wait four hours before rinsing off to reveal a natural-looking tan that lasts for weeks.

 $54 at Viva Liberata